OctiSquad/Plane-Plotter/README.md

 ## Backend:
 - Node-Express is all we know when it comes to handling APIs and the backend of web applications.
-- MongoDB object modeling for Node.js.
+- Mongoose is MongoDB object modeling for Node.js.
 "Mongoose provides a straight-forward, schema-based solution to model your application data.
 It includes built-in type casting, validation, query building, business logic hooks and more, out of the box."
 What more is there to say?
 - *Unused: Axios.
 Our API controller in "server/controllers/apiController.js" - before we switched over to using dummy data we input into the MongoDB database we used ourselves - used axios to handle making HTTP requests, for the sake of getting experience with another common tool to handle making these requests.

 ---